On a project...

 This project pretty much affected my entire downstairs area - well, except for my kitchen and bathroom.

-I've been so busy with work that my project has been in limbo.
-I just haven't had much time to think about it.
-And my husband has been bugging me to death to get after it!
+I had been so busy with work that my project had been in limbo.
+I just didn't have much time to think about it.
+And my husband had been bugging me to death to get after it!

-He pushed and pushed and pushed some more for me to get the floors done before the holidays, so I finally broke down and ordered my beautiful, bleached oak flooring that I’ve been craving for so long.
+He pushed for me to get the floors done before the holidays, so I finally broke down and ordered my beautiful, bleached oak flooring that I’ve been craving for so long.

 And before I began everything, I thought...
 "I’ll just do the floors and close in the home office.
 It won’t be that bad."